galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/ruby.md

 Regular expressions:

-Overview: [The Pragmatic Programmer's Guide] (http://ruby-doc.com/docs/ProgrammingRuby/)
+Overview: [The Pragmatic Programmer's Guide] (http://ruby-doc.com/docs/ProgrammingRuby/) & [Tutorial's Point] (https://www.tutorialspoint.com/ruby/ruby_overview.htm): here you may find things that are you don't understand, it is written for people with background in programming so don't get upset; do only the Basics Overview